Huilin-Li/EasyAlgorithm/README.md

 ### You can understand this as a tool, which help you use the algorithm in your research.
 ### Correct and Reproducible!

-##  A Simple Neural Network (one input layer, one hidden layer with two nodes, one output layer)
+## :grinning: Implement a Neural Network (one input layer, one hidden layer with two nodes, one output layer) from the scratch only via Numpy/Pandas
 1. [This is a hand-written report that explains how the neural network works.](NN.ipynb)
    - This is a comprehensive neural network tutorial that covers all aspects of the topic.
    - You only need to be familiar with +-x/ and derivative calculation.